Helen McEntee: Minister for Justice

 Opposition parties called on McEntee to resign following the November 2023 Dublin riot.
 Sinn Féin leader Mary Lou McDonald suggested that McEntee should step down due to what she called the minister's "unacceptable failure" to keep the public safe.
 Social Democrats TD Gary Gannon also called for McEntee's resignation, terming the riots a "grotesque failure [that] shouldn't go without accountability and consequence."
 However, McEntee insisted she would not resign, stating: "I am absolutely committed to my work in making sure that I support the gardaí and the commissioner in responding to these mindless thugs."
 On 6 December 2023, a no-confidence motion in McEntee was tabled by Sinn Féin and countered with a government motion expressing confidence in the minister.
 The government's confidence motion was passed, by 83 votes to 63.

-Following Leo Varadkkar's March 2024 announcement that he would step down as Taoiseach and party leader, McEntee was seen as a potential successor, but ruled herself out of the race.
+Following Leo Varadkar's March 2024 announcement that he would step down as Taoiseach and party leader, McEntee was seen as a potential successor, but ruled herself out of the race.
 She remained as Minister for Justice after Simon Harris became Taoiseach on 9 April.
 McEntee was subsequently tasked with drawing up legislation to return recently arrived asylum seekers to the UK following the UK Parliament's passage of the Safety of Rwanda Bill, which proposes sending asylum seekers who arrive in the UK to Rwanda, and when it emerged that 80% of recent migrant arrivals in Ireland were from the UK.
 McEntee faced criticism over her handling of issues relating to asylum seekers, with some commentators suggesting that she was unprepared to handle the issue.
 On 30 April, Cabinet approved legislation drawn up by McEntee that would re-designate the UK as a "safe country" to which asylum seekers can be returned.